pbldmngz/menu-maker/README.md

 # MenuCreatorReact
 Instead of creating a pdf, we are creating a fully customizable react app that acts as a menu for a restaurant

+> Documentation will be added soon